brandeis-llc/semviz/index.md

  Contact: <a href="mailto:jamesp@brandeis.edu">jamesp@brandeis.edu</a> </h5>
 ---

-We are developing semantic visualization techniques in order to enhance  exploration and enable discovery over large datasets of complex networks of relations. <i>Semantic visualization</i> refers to the process of (i) indexing all terms and NLP-extracted named entities, relations, and knowledge graphs from the original data source; (ii) creating semantic wordclouds and heatmaps for  all relevant entities and relations; (iii) applying <i>parameter reduction</i> operations to relations, resulting in <i>relation containers</i> that are functional entities that can be visualized as wordclouds; and (iv) embedding relation containers as parameters in heatmaps, in order to visualize multiple relations and partial pathways of relations  within a single heatmap display.
+We are developing semantic visualization techniques in order to enhance  exploration and enable discovery over large datasets of complex networks of relations. <i>Semantic visualization</i> is a method of enabling exploration and discovery over large datasets of complex networks by exploiting the semantics of the relations in them.
+This involves (i) NLP to extract named entities, relations and knowledge graphs from the original data;
+(ii) indexing the output and creating representations for all relevant entities and relations that can be visualized in many different ways, e.g., as wordclouds, heat maps, graphs, etc.; (iii) applying parameter reduction operations to the extracted relations, creating "relation containers," or functional entities that can also be visualized using the same methods, allowing the visualization of multiple relations, partial pathways, and exploration across multiple dimensions.
 Our hope is that this will enable the discovery of novel inferences over relations in complex data that otherwise would go unnoticed.

 We have applied this to analysis of the recently released [Covid-19 dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge).
 We have also developed an NLP Question Answering system called the [Covid-QA System](http://services.lappsgrid.org/eager/ask), based on our [Language Application Grid](https://galaxy.lappsgrid.org/) platform within the [Galaxy](https://galaxyproject.org/) environment.